EVIDENCE

 Steps in EBM:

-- Ask a clear clinical question.
+- Ask a straightforward clinical question.

 - Example: “Does aspirin reduce heart attack risk in diabetics?”